margaretstorey/StartupFall2025/readme.md

 a pitch, a lean business canvas, and insights into building responsible and impactful technology.

-*Note this course was formerly called Startup Programming - we have renamed the course to capture the nature of his unique cross-listed Software Engineering course with Business.
+*Note this course was formerly called Startup Programming - we have renamed the course to capture the nature of this unique cross-listed Software Engineering course with Business.
 See [startup-programming.com
 ](https://startup-programming.com) for information on previous offerings of this course.
 More details on the next offering will be shared here soon.